solarspaceclouds/perspective-scene-blender-addon/README.md

 ### Rendered images filepath
 Rendered images are labelled by the timestamp in the render filepath folder location specified in the render settings.

+### Render engine
+Default render engine is Cycles with GPU compute if GPU is available on the local machine.
+Otherwise, Eevee render engine is used to render images (may result in images with strobing effect of the background plane)

+### Potential misalignment of environment objects particle system on plane surface:
+To fix the misalignment of the environment collection's particle system:

+select the relevant object in the environment collection > tab into edit mode > press G key > press X key then move mouse to adjust the particle system to be at the desired Z location > click to finalise particle system Z location.

 ### Additional notes:
 This add-on was created with the image of natural scenes in mind.
 Hence, [colour_1] and [colour_2] are pre-set to green and brown respectively.
 A limitation of this add-on is that colours have to be specified by colour vector coordinates (0.0-1.0).

 This add-on was created using Blender version 3.1.2

-#### Render engine
-Default render engine is Cycles with GPU compute if GPU is available on the local machine.
-Otherwise, Eevee render engine is used to render images (may result in images with strobing effect of the background plane)

 ## Future Refinements/Additional Features/Bug Fixes
 Subject meshes instantiated (if >1) might experience collisions. (not sure)